NAME OF ORGANISATION

 COLLECTION HISTORY

 In August 2002, a number of statistical infrastructure changes were introduced for ABS economic collections.
-These changes were designed to allow better use of data available from the taxation system.
-The aim was to improve efficiency, coverage and sample design in the compilation of ABS economic series.
-The changes included adopting The Australian Business Number (ABN), issued by the Australian Taxation Office (ATO) as an alternative reference number, used to verify that the correct business is being surveyed.
-For more information about the changes referred to, see the information paper Improvements in ABS Economic Statistics [ Arising from The New Tax System] (cat. no. 1372.0).
+These changes were designed to make better use of data available from the taxation system to improve efficiency, coverage and sample design in the compilation of ABS economic series.
+The changes did not affect the continuity and comparability of the historical job vacancies series.

 From November 2003, number of employees were no longer collected in the Job Vacancies Survey.
-Consequently job vacancy rates from November 2003 are no longer presented in the Job Vacancies publication (cat. no. 6354.0).
-A job vacancy rate series, based on estimates of the number of employees from the Labour Force Survey, is available on request.
+The main impact of this change was that job vacancy rates were no longer presented in the Job Vacancies publication (cat. no. 6354.0).

 DATA AVAILABILITY